zandent/swappi-idoplatform/README.md

     bool isApproved; //assert the flag by admin to allow token owner to start IDO bool valid; //assert the falg by toke owner to be ready to start IDO address tokenOwner; //token owner
     string projectName; //name of the project
-    uint256 amt; // The remaining amount to trade in IDO uint256 amtForLP; // Pre-defined amount for placing LP uint256 priceForLP; // Pre-defined amount of cfx for placing LP
+    uint256 totalAmt;   //pre-defiend total amount for trading in IDO uint256 amt; // The remaining amount to trade in IDO uint256 amtForLP; // Pre-defined amount for placing LP uint256 priceForLP; // Pre-defined amount of cfx for placing LP